RecardoIT/Active-Directory-Setup-Administration/README.md

 Think of Organizational Units (OUs) as folders in Windows.
 They help keep Active Directory organized and allow separation of different entities within a domain.
 Right-click on testdirectory.local, hover over New, and select Organizational Unit to create your own.
 <img src="https://i.imgur.com/MBR6mcC.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-To simulate a working environment, name the first Organizational Unit "UK".
-Then, follow the same process to create two additional OUs named "USA" and "ASIA".
+Name the first Organizational Unit "UK", then create two more OUs: "USA" and "ASIA".
 <img src="https://i.imgur.com/gIqbRPY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Next, right-click on the "UK" Organizational Unit, and create three separate OUs inside it: "Computer", "Users", and "Server".
-Repeat this process for the "USA" and "ASIA" OUs you created earlier.
-You'll now see your domain structure starting to grow, just like it would in a real business environment!
+Right-click the "UK" OU and create three OUs: "Computer", "Users", and "Server".
+Repeat for the "USA" and "ASIA" OUs.
+Your domain structure will now resemble a real business environment!
 <img src="https://i.imgur.com/K0Swxs3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Now, let's create a group.
 Right-click on any of the "Users" Organizational Units you created, select "New", then choose "Group".
 Groups are used to organize and manage large numbers of users efficiently!